Skip to main content

 Specify:

-• <pool> — pool to which the image will be loaded, for example ru-1 URL depends on the region and pool, you can look in the URL list.The list of available pools can be viewed in the table Selectel Infrastructure;
+• <pool>pool where the image will be uploaded, for example ru-1 (see the URL in the URL list).
+The list of available pools can be viewed in the Selectel Infrastructure table;

-1. Export a virtual machine from VMware in .ovf format.For more information, see the Export an ovf Template instructions in the VMware documentation.
+1. Export the virtual machine from VMware in .ovf format.
+Read more in the Export an OVF Template section of the VMware documentation.

-If the virtual disk type is MONOLITHIC_SPARSE or MONOLITHIC_FLAT, you can skip this step, but we recommend exporting the VM in .ovf format.
+If the virtual disk is MONOLITHIC_SPARSE or MONOLITHIC_FLAT, you can skip this step, but we recommend exporting the VM in .ovf format.

 3. Go to the Images section.

-4. Click Create Image.
+4. Click Create image.

-5. Enter a name for the image.
+5. Enter the image name.

-7. Select the operating system.
+7. Select an operating system.

 8. Select a file or URL as the image source.

-10. Select the format of the image:
+10. Select the image format:

 11. Select the container format:

-12. Optional: check the box Specify minimum disk and memory size and specify the RAM size in MB and disk size in GB.This is the minimum disk and RAM size with which you can create a server from this image.You cannot specify minimum values for .iso images.
+12. Optional: select the Specify minimum disk and memory size checkbox and specify the RAM in MB and disk size in GB.
+This is the minimum disk and RAM size required to create a server from this image.
+For images in .iso format, you cannot specify minimum values.

 13. Click Create.